 - Cream cheese, low-fat Neufchatel works great

-Heat large skillet.
-Sauté onion in olive oil until onion is soft.
-Add pepper strips and sauté until soft, about 15 minutes.
-Add garlic, capers and balsamic vinegar and simmer gently until liquid is reduced.
-Season.
+PEPPERS Heat a large skillet.
+Sauté the onion in olive oil until onion is soft.
+Add the pepper strips and sauté until soft, about 15 minutes.
+Add the garlic, capers and balsamic vinegar and simmer gently until liquid is reduced.
+Season with salt and pepper.

-While red pepper mix is sautéing, slice loaf ¼ inch thick, then again (if needed) to make pieces two or three bites big.
+CROSTINI Meanwhile, slice the loaf 1/4-inch thick, then again (if needed) to make pieces two or three bites big.
 Mist both sides with olive oil and place on baking sheet.
-Bake 350F until lightly toasted, about 15 minutes.
+Bake 350F/175C until lightly toasted, about 15 minutes.
 Let cool and transfer to freezer bag.
-Store in freezer until ready to serve.
+If making ahead of time, store in the freezer until ready to serve.

-To serve, spread crostini (the toasted bread) with cream cheese, then top with red pepper mixture.
+TO SERVE To serve, spread the Crostini with cream cheese, then top with a little red pepper mixture.
 Sprinkle with chopped parsley.